 Alkyl Amines is a lead manufacturer of aliphatic amines which is a key ingredient used in the chemical & pharmaceutical industries.
 In fact, Alkyl Amines and Balaji Amines are the only two companies that now account for >90% market share of aliphatic amines and amine-based derivatives in India.
 Rashtriya Chemicals & Fertilizers, the third-largest player, is commanding only a single-digit market share.
+As of today’s date, this is Alkyl Amines Chemicals Ltd. share price.

 Ready for the Business Analysis of Alkyl Amines?